cagov/design-system/docs/pages/style/design.md

 ## Buttons
-We use Design System's buttons styles for actions in forms, surveys, dialogs and other call to action sections.
+We use the Design System's buttons styles for actions in forms, surveys, dialogs, and other call to action sections.
 ### Primary buttons
-Primary buttons are using theme's primary color in their background or as border outline.
+Primary buttons use the theme's primary color in their background or as a border outline.
 Use class <code>btn-primary</code> for primary color background variation and `btn-primary-outline` for primary color outline variation.
-You can also add complimentary icon to it by using span with cagov icon font library class.
+You can also add a complimentary icon to it by using span with cagov icon font library class.
 Make sure you add `aria-hidden="true"` attribute to the icon span.
 <button class="btn-primary m-t-2 m-r-2">Primary</button> <a href="#" class="btn-primary-outline m-t-2">Primary outline <span class="ca-gov-icon-gear" aria-hidden="true"></span></a>

 ### Accent 1, Accent 2, and Light buttons
-Accent 1, Accent 2 and Light color buttons can be used only inside of the primary-900 or black backgrounds.
-These buttons are using theme's accent 1, accent 2 or light color in their background or as border outline.
-You can also add complimentary icon to it by using span with cagov icon font library class.
+Accent 1, Accent 2, and Light color buttons can be used only inside of the primary-900 or black backgrounds.
+These buttons use the theme's accent 1, accent 2 or light color in their background or as a border outline.
+You can also add a complimentary icon to it by using span with cagov icon font library class.
 Make sure you add `aria-hidden="true"` attribute to the icon span.
 To display these buttons use following css classes:
 <code>btn-accent1</code>, <code>btn-accent1-outline</code>
 <code>btn-accent2</code>, <code>btn-accent2-outline</code>
 <code>btn-light</code>, <code>btn-light-outline</code>